hd-007/Deep-Dreams/README.md

 # Deep-Dreams

-Can AI be creative?
+Can A.I. be creative?
 YESS!!